Temperature and Humidity Testing

 Environmental testing labs will have a temperature and humidity chamber capable of maintaining the required conditions and cycles.
 A device to monitor the temperature conditions is usually required.
-Also, measurement device for electrical or optical components are needed for in-test or after-test measurements.
+Also, a measurement device for electrical or optical components is needed for in-test or after-test measurements.

 Any component that needs transporting will be subjected to some degree of high temperature.
 Whether it is road, rail or ship transport, all parts will be exposed to some sort of dry or humid high temperature.
 It is common to conduct low-temperature testing for these products as well.

 Many standards and specifications require some temperature or humidity testing.
 One example is humidity testing from the DoD environmental testing standard MIL-STD-810 .
 Humidity testing per MIL-STD-810 has different humidity procedures depending on the operation or natural exposure of the device.
 RTCA DO-160 requires extreme temperature changes and the effects of differing coefficients of thermal expansion.

 A walk-in chamber is also available for large equipment.
 Such is the case in GR-1081 which is a requirements document for splice-able fiber optic connector testing.